JV-conseil/ucloud/docs/index.md

 - [Awesome Bash][Awesome Bash] A curated list of delightful Bash scripts and resources.
 - [The Ultimate Guide to Modularizing Bash Script Code][The Ultimate Guide to Modularizing Bash Script Code] by Shinichi Okada (medium.com).
 - [Shell Scripting for Beginners][Shell Scripting for Beginners – How to Write Bash Scripts in Linux] — How to Write Bash Scripts in Linux (freecodecamp.org).
+- [GitHub CLI][GitHub CLI manual] or gh, is a command-line interface to GitHub for use in your terminal or your scripts.

 ## Sponsorship